StephenLujan/Stephen-s-Infinite-Unity-Terrain/README.md

 ### Technical Notes
 (For those who want to work on the scripts themselves)
 * Most Unity engine code is not yet threadsafe.
 To get around this Unity coroutines, which run in the main thread, are used to handle necessary interactions with the Unity engine.
-These in turn run many c# tasks, which the coroutines yield on until the tasks are completed, allowing the results to be picked up in later frames.
+These in turn run many .net tasks doing as much of the work as possible, which the coroutines yield on until the tasks are completed, allowing the results to be picked up in later frames.
 (I'm not sure how the rest of you handle parallelism in Unity, but this is what I came up with.)
 * Queues are used to send requests for terrain tiles from the TerrainManager to the TerrainGenerator, and to feed results from the TerrainGenerator back to the TerrainManager.